xonq/tutorials/containers.md

 <br />

 #### Submitting jobs to Torque (OSC)
-Using containers have some quirks - particularly, when submitting a job to a compute cluster, the command must be executed in a bash script.
+Using containers have some quirks - particularly, when submitting a job to a compute cluster the command must be executed in a bash script.

 ##### - create a text file with the command to run in the container, save it as an `.sh` file, and transfer to OSC: